 Need to take a break from stalking the mailman for your Hogwarts letter?
 Don’t worry, we get it.
 And we’ve got the perfect list of reads to keep you distracted until it comes!

 Flame in the Mist by Renée Ahdieh

-Seventeen-year-old Mariko’s life is laid out for her: she may be an accomplished alchemist but she’ll be married to the son of the emperor’s favorite consort, which will elevate her family’s standing.
-On her way to the imperial city she is ambushed by a gang of bandits who’ve been hired to kill her – so she dresses as a boy to lay low.
+On her way to the imperial city, Mariko is ambushed by a gang of bandits hired to kill her – so she disguises herself as a boy to lay low.
 A tale all about adventure, bravery, and taking charge of your own future.
 Do we hear a Gryffindor roar?

 Akata Witch by Nnedi Okorafor

-halid is the teenage Caliph of Khorasan who takes a new bride each night only to have her executed at sunrise.
+Khalid is the teenage Caliph of Khorasan who takes a new bride each night only to have her executed at sunrise.
 It is a suspicious surprise, then, when 16-year-old Shahrzad volunteers to marry Khalid.
 But she has a plan to stay alive and exact revenge on the Caliph for the murder of her best friend and countless other girls.
-The ultimate vengeance story.
-Go Go Gryffindor!
+The ultimate justice story.
+Go, Go Gryffindor!

 If you’re a RAVENCLAW

 This is very much a Muggle book, as it’s based on a completely true historical event.
 Three teenagers cross paths in the search for a ship that promises them salvation from a war-torn East Prussia, running as the Russians close in…until tragedy of a different kind strikes.
 Powerful and moving and eye-opening, this will attract the curious Ravenclaw who might not have known anything about this catastrophic piece of World War II history.

 Six of Crows by Leigh Bardugo